-And knowing exactly where your money goes will help you to feel in full control of your finances.
 It’s easy to think there is no way for you to save more or cut out on any expenses in your life.
-But that’s because you have no idea about what’s going on with your money.
+But that’s because you don’t know what’s going on with your money.
+And knowing exactly where your money goes will help you feel in total control of your finances.

 3. Expense tracking will relieve the stress from your finances and empower your financial decisions

-Tracking your expenses will put you back in the driver’s seat and gain a sense of control over your finances.
+Tracking your expenses will put you back in the driver’s seat and help you gain a sense of control over your finances.

 Stop spending on stuff you don’t care about, and be more intentional about where your money goes.

-I know it sounds obvious but you will be surprised about how much a little discipline with expense tracking can make you more mindful about how you spend your money.
+I know it sounds obvious, but you will be surprised about how much a little discipline with expense tracking can make you more mindful of how you spend your money.

-For example, when I started tracking our expenses I found out that traveling and eating (in and out of the house) account for a whopping 40% of our annual expenses!
+For example, when I started tracking our expenses, I discovered that traveling and eating (in and out of the house) account for a whopping 40% of our annual expenses!

 I was in shock!
 But for me, eating well and exploring the world are too important to skimp on.
 I much rather not own a car and walk or bike everywhere, buy fewer clothes, and find ways to reduce my bills.

-By recording exactly where your money goes, you’ll be able to see pretty quickly how you’re living your life and what you’re prioritizing.
+By recording exactly where your money goes, you’ll see pretty quickly how you’re living your life and what you’re prioritizing.

-And this will help you to make the right decisions to keep enjoying your life, but also find ways to optimize areas you don’t care so much about.
+And this will help you to make the right decisions to keep enjoying your life and find ways to optimize areas you don’t care so much about.

 How to track expenses in 5 simple steps

-Now that you know how important tracking where your money goes is, let’s get started.
+Now that you know how vital tracking where your money goes is, let’s get started.

 1. Download your account statements

-This is why to get started you will need to download at least 3 months of your latest bank statements.
+This is why to get started, you will need to download at least three months of your latest bank statements.
 Most online banks will allow you to download .csv files that are easily importable in spreadsheets templates or budgeting apps.

-Having at least 3 months will set you off on the right track to estimate exactly how much you spend on average in a year.
+Having at least three months will set you off on the right track to estimate exactly how much you spend on average in a year.

 If you are up for a challenge, feel free to go deeper down the rabbit hole of your spending.

-When I started tracking my expenses I went as far back as a year, which was invaluable to set my goals.
+When I started tracking my expenses, I went as far back as a year, which was invaluable for setting my goals.